ImJoselu/ImJoselu/README.md

         <br>
         <p>
             <strong>
-                Computer Science Student, Back-End Engineer, Problem Solver, Freelancer, and Open-Source Enthusiast.<br><br>
+                I am a 20-year-old young man passionate about programming and web development, with a higher degree in Web Application Development that supports my academic training.
+My main goal is to gain work experience in this exciting field.<br><br>
-                I specialize in .NET Core and Microsoft SQL Server and I have experience working with Angular.
-Good in Algorithms, Data Structures, Database Systems, Object-Oriented Programming, Design Patterns, and Problem Solving skills.<br><br>
+                I specialize in Java and have experience working with PHP.
+Good in algorithms, data structures, database systems, object-oriented programming, design patterns and problem-solving skills.<br><br>
-                I am passionate about learning .NET, all Back-End Technologies, Web 3, Blockchain, Linux, Virtualization, Cloud Computing, and DevOps.<br><br>
+                I am passionate about learning, all Back-End Technologies and Web 3.0 among others<br><br>
-                Detailed-oriented, responsible, and committed engineer, with a get-it-done, on-time, and high-quality product spirit.
-Self and quick learner, self-motivated, and social.
+                Self-taught and quick to learn, motivated and sociable to start a new stage.
             </strong>
         </p>
         <ul>